vuillod/Gene-expression-analysis-ML-/README.md

 **Projet_arbres.jl :**

 The notebook will run and a file named res_predictions_forest.csv is saved in the folder.
 The notebook will run a big tuning model (goal = 147), but it is not necessary to run it, because the predicitons are not relevant (best result = 60%), we just let it here to show our work.
+Note : - We use a predefined seed to make the predicitons reproducible.

 **Projet_Neurone.jl :**